surister/cratedb-tableau-connector/DEVELOP.md

 uv pip install -r requirements.txt
 ```

-You should be able to now use `tdvt`, we'll use that quite a lot.
+You should be able to now use `tdvt`.

 ```
 python -m tdvt.tdvt